antonkomarev/talks/PITCHME.md

 ## Usage

-In example we'll use `User` model as actor to demonstrate easiest implementation, but in reality it could be replaced with `Person`, `Organization`, `Bot` or any other type of model which implements `Reacterable` contract.
+In example we will use `User` model as actor to demonstrate easiest implementation, but in reality it could be replaced with `Person`, `Organization`, `Bot` or any other type of model which implements `Reacterable` contract.